Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.462B TCA 1997 | TDM Part 15-01-41

 Claimant Role Errors

-SPCCC can only be claimed by the qualifying individual with whom the child resides as their principal carer.
-This seems straightforward, but in shared-custody or post-separation situations, many claims are submitted by the wrong parent — either because the claimant incorrectly believes their level of involvement qualifies them, or because they are unaware of how the principal-carer rule works.
+SPCCC can only be claimed by the qualifying individual with whom the child resides as their primary claimant.
+This seems straightforward, but in shared-custody or post-separation situations, many claims are submitted by the wrong parent - either because the claimant incorrectly believes their level of involvement qualifies them, or because they are unaware of how the principal-carer rule works.

 A particularly costly version of this error is where both parents claim the credit for the same child in the same year, without either being aware that the other is claiming.
 Revenue refuses both claims in this situation and initiates a claimant determination process.
 Our guide to primary and secondary SPCCC claimants explains why concurrent claims are refused and how Revenue reaches its determination.